 - falsely accused.

-A defendant is not guilty of rape if the alleged “victim” consented to have sexual intercourse.
-Further, a party is not guilty if:
+You are not guilty of rape if the alleged “victim” consented to having sexual intercourse.
+Further, you are not guilty if:

 - the other person consented to the intercourse.15